guotong1988/guotong1988.github.io/research/_posts/2022-11-01-self-guided.md

 Deep Learning has been shown to be effective for many artificial intelligence tasks.
 In human-labeled industry deep learning application, data quality or label quality determine the model performance.
-The data quality should reach 80%-90% accuracy for model at least, in order to apply the re-label method \cite{ref1} to further improve to more than 95% accuracy.
+The data quality should reach 80%-90% accuracy for model at least as basic, in order to apply the re-label \cite{ref1} method to further improve to more than 95% accuracy.

 ### 2. Our Method